aleph-im/aleph-vm/doc/confidential.md

 > ℹ️ The 4th Generation requirement stems from security vulnerabilities discovered in SEV on Zen3 and earlier architectures.

 ## Requirements for the CRN
-* Support must be enabled in the computer BIOS
+* Support must be [enabled in the computer BIOS](https://www.amd.com/content/dam/amd/en/documents/epyc-technical-docs/tuning-guides/58207-using-sev-with-amd-epyc-processors.pdf) (see Section 2.1).
-* The kernel and platform must support SEV.
+* The kernel and platform must support SEV. (e.g Ubuntu 24.04 support it by default)
 * [sevctl](https://github.com/virtee/sevctl) must be installed.
 A copy is included in the aleph-vm Debian package and installed as `/opt/sevctl`.
 * QEMU must be installed.

-Check with the `sevctl ok` command that the system is supporting AMD SEV properly, you need at least:
+Check with the `sevctl ok` command that the system is supporting AMD SEV properly,  at least:

 ```[ PASS ]   - Secure Encrypted Virtualization (SEV)```